antillas21/picturepath_aui/README.md

 A ruby wrapper around the PicturePath AUI API.
 PicturePath provides an API to post virtual tours to Realtor.com and other real estate websites.

+This gem provides the same functionality than the [picturepath](http://picturepath.rubyforge.org/) gem.
+Only with more flexibility and an updated codebase.

 ## Installation

 Add this line to your application's Gemfile: